ayushjain-10/Reddit/README.md

 # Reddit-Clone

-This is a simple Reddit clone built with node.js and mongoDB.
+This is a simple Reddit clone built with node.js, express and mongoDB.

 ## Installation